 - Hair needs to be clean, and thoroughly dry.
 Please bundle hair in a ponytail or braid before having it cut.
 After securing the hair, have it cut 1 inch ABOVE the rubber band to keep the strands bundled together - this is inclusive of the 10 inches.
-Once it has been cut please place in a plastic bag such as a Ziploc.

 - Layered hair is acceptable and may be divided into multiple ponytails and then cut.

 - Hair may not be colored or chemically treated.
 Hair should not be more than 10% gray.

 - You may pull curly hair straight to measure the minimum 10”.